How to understand your business energy bills and work out what the charges mean

 Electricity generation costs can also have an impact.
 The higher the demand for energy, the higher the generation costs.
 Electricity costs can change by the hour, and higher demand means it costs energy generators more to produce power and this can push prices up.
 That's why it can cost more to run appliances between 9am and 5pm, when demand is high in homes and businesses than it does at night when less energy is used.

-Average business gas prices per KWH March 2024
+Average business gas bill in 2024

 How to pay your business energy bill